 Continue reading below to find the answers to some of the most commonly asked questions about drafting tables.

-Q: Can I use a drafting table as a desk?
+Q. Can I use a drafting table as a desk?

-Q: Do architects still use drafting tables?
+Q. Do architects still use drafting tables?

 Yes, architects still use drafting tables.
-While Computer-Aided Design (CAD) technology has replaced much of the time an architect previously spent working at a drafting table, these tables are still used regularly to update printed designs, take notes, and work out creative ideas by hand.
+While computer-aided design (CAD) technology has replaced much of the time an architect previously spent working at a drafting table, these tables are still used regularly to update printed designs, take notes, and work out creative ideas by hand.

-Q: What angle is a drafting table?
+Q. What angle is a drafting table?

-The ideal angle of your drafting table is dependent on your personal preference, but the angle typically ranges from 30 degrees to 45 degrees.
-Some drafting tables allow for adjustments between 0 degrees and 90 degrees.
+The ideal angle of your drafting table is dependent on your personal preference, but the angle typically ranges from 30 to 45 degrees.
+Some drafting tables allow for adjustments between 0 and 90 degrees.

 Why Trust Bob Vila

 Bob Vila has been America’s Handyman since 1979.
-As the host of beloved and groundbreaking TV series, including This Old House and Bob Vila’s Home Again, he popularized and became synonymous with “do it yourself” home improvement.
+As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.

-Over the course of his decades-long career, Bob Vila has helped millions of people build, renovate, repair, and live better each day—a tradition that continues today in the expert yet accessible home advice at the heart of BobVila.com.
-Today, the Bob Vila editorial team distills need-to-know information into project tutorials, maintenance guides, tool 101s, and more.
+Over the course of his decades-long career, Bob Vila has helped millions of people build, renovate, repair, and live better each day—a tradition that continues today with expert yet accessible home advice.
+The Bob Vila team distills need-to-know information into project tutorials, maintenance guides, tool 101s, and more.
 These home and garden experts then thoroughly research, vet, and recommend products that support homeowners, renters, DIYers, and professionals in their to-do lists.

 Timothy Dale is a freelance writer, specializing in the home repair and construction niche.
 He spent his post-secondary years working in the plumbing trade, while completing degrees in English Literature and Psychology, before taking on a Project Management position that ended up lasting 10 years.
 Mr. Dale has worked in residential plumbing and carpentry over his time as a Project Manager and also spent a year of his career in the commercial and industrial sector.